#LetsTalkSecurity: What Could Possibly Go Wrong?

 Tash Norris: [00:03:12] No, yeah.
 Purely digital, all digital.
 So we've got a US, Australia and then UK digital shopfront.

 Tash Norris: [00:03:36] Yeah, absolutely.
-We've never had a big physical data centre at all.
+We've never had a big physical data center at all.
 So yeah, we are, uh, pretty, um, I say pretty good on that digital innovation side.
 We were early adopters of a lot of different types of technologies.

 Rik Ferguson: [00:03:50] And how did you get to where you are now?
 I mean, head of cyber security isn't your first role at Moonpig?
 I think memory serves me correctly and it's also, obviously not your first role in information security.
 So how did you end up where you are?